lwneal/install-keras/README.md

 # Install Keras
-Keras is the most amazing and beautiful tool ever created, but it's impossibly difficult to install and use.
+Keras and its leaning tower of dependencies is the most powerful programming environment in history, and also the most frustrating to install.
 This guide will try to map out one possible way to get it running.

 # Step Zero
 You'll want to start with a system running Ubuntu: 14.04 or 16.04 should work fine.
 A fresh install is recommended.
-The system will need an nvidia card, preferably a GTX680 or newer (older cards might work, but no guarantees).
+The system will need at least one Nvidia GPU card, preferably a GTX780 or newer.
 You will need root access.

-# Step One
+# Step One: Drivers

 First you need NVIDIA drivers.
 Note that these are NOT the default, open source drivers that ship with Ubuntu (those drivers are called Noveau).
 What you need is the proprietary binary-only driver directly from Nvidia Inc, not from apt-get.
 You can download the latest drivers here: